U.S. flag

 Image Source: Library of Congress

-Help us identify & use new ways to produce more timely, granular, and robust supply chain data.
-Up to eight Phase 2 winners will receive a total of up to $350,000.
+Help us identify and use new ways to produce more timely, granular, and robust data.

-Propose an idea to improve U.S. Census data sources.
-In Spring 2023, ten of the most innovative and promising ideas were awarded $10,000 each and invited to join the Phase 2 cohort.
+Propose a technology, method, or alternative data source to improve U.S. Census Bureau data.
+Teams with the most innovative and promising ideas will be awarded $10,000 and an invitation to join the Phase 2 StatVentures cohort.

-Iterate on your idea from Phase 1, with insight and feedback from supply chain data experts.
-Teams will be challenged to develop a clear implementation roadmap and articulate a value proposition.
-Finalists with the most promising roadmaps will receive awards to move to Phase 3.
+Iterate on your concept note from Phase 1, with insight and feedback from Census Bureau experts.
+Teams are challenged to develop a clear implementation roadmap and articulate a value proposition.
+Finalists with the most promising roadmaps will receive awards and be invited to join the Phase 3 cohort.
 Missed Phase 1?
-Don’t worry, new “walk on” teams have the opportunity to join in Phases 2 and 3.
+Don’t worry, new “walk-on” teams have the opportunity to join in Phase 2.

 Test your roadmap in a real-world scenario.
 Prototype demos are evaluated on their potential to serve the U.S. Census Bureau’s mission and goals, and ultimately have the opportunity to be awarded additional funds and pursue adoption by the U.S. Census Bureau.

-Help us identify & use new ways to produce more timely, granular, and robust supply chain data.
-Up to eight Phase 2 winners will receive a total of up to $350,000.
+Help us identify and use new ways to produce more timely, granular, and robust data.

 Fresh, new data in 3, 2, 1